Bright Star Scholarship Program Overview

 - In Step 2, applicants must conduct an interview with the John and Deborah Gillis Foundation’s Bright Stars Scholarship Advisory Committee.
 The Executive Director will work with the applicant to set up his or her interview date and time.

 - Applicants must also submit and complete all of Step 2 Bright Stars Scholarship application processes, including the interview, no later than 5:00 pm on March 22.

 - Bright Stars Scholarship winners must retain an overall 2.5 GPA to remain eligible to receive scholarship funding each semester in college or their post-secondary educational institution attended.

 - Bright Stars Scholarship winners must submit an official transcript to the foundation’s Executive Director after each semester from their post-secondary educational institution to remain eligible for scholarship funds.

-- The Bright Stars Scholarship funds for each winner will be sent directly to the post-secondary institution to pay for tuition, books, required tools, etc.
+- The Bright Stars Scholarship funds for each winner will be sent directly to the post-secondary institution to pay for tuition, housing, books, required tools, parking fees, etc.

 The selection process has been designed with the intent of eliminating biases and conflicts of interest for all applicants so to ensure fidelity within the scholarship program.
 A Bright Stars Scholarship Advisory Committee, created from residents within Hopkins County, TX., will work together to identify the top 10 (ten) winners to receive the scholarships.
-Board members, as well as the executive director, will nominate 12 names to serve a two-year term on this advisory committee.
-The Board of Directors will come to majority consensus on five advisory committee members from the twelve names submitted to serve as the Bright Stars Scholarship Advisory Committee.
+Board members, as well as the Executive Director, will nominate and come to consensus on 12 county residents to serve a two-year term on this advisory committee.
+Committee membership may be renewed at the end of the two-year term by the Board of Directors.

 - facilitate the process to ensure equity,